cswithdaniel/cswithdaniel/README.md

 * Although Python is easy to learn, it is much slower than Java, and it is harder to debug in Python than in Java.
   * Python is also often too slow for many programming competitions.
 * It is significantly easier to learn a second programming language than it is to learn the first.
 After learning Java, learning C++, Python, and other languages will be significantly easier.

-## Who should learn from cswithdaniel?
-* Students are strongly recommended to have learned at least **Algebra 1**.
-A basic mathematical foundation will significantly help with programming.
-* Students should be able to watch the videos, do the problem sets, and compare with the available solutions of the problem sets.
-* Students should fully attempt the problem sets before viewing the solutions.
-After viewing solutions, students are strongly encouraged to understand and correct any mistakes.
-* Students are encouraged to do the problem sets of a lesson part before moving on to the next video.

 ## Why cswithdaniel?
 * Taught by a high school student, making programming seem accessible to middle and high school students.